suraj-py/Frontend-Mentor-Challenges/interactive-pricing-component-main/README.md

 ### What I learned

 - How to style a range input.
-Never knew style a range input will be that difficult.
-I have mentioned the blogs that help me a lot while buliding this project.
+Never knew styling a range input will be that difficult.
+I have mentioned the blogs that help me alot while buliding this project.

 ### Useful resources